ipld/go-ipld-prime/schema/gen/go/HACKME_wip.md

 - Option 3: become indifferent to absent assignment when it's valid
 - Option 4: don't yield values that are absent during iteration at all

-Option 3 seems the most preferrable (and least user-hostile).
+Option 3 seems the most preferable (and least user-hostile).
 (Options 1 and 2 create work for end users;
 Option 4 has questionable logical consistency.)